Murrumbidgee River: Exploration

-The Murrumbidgee River was known to Europeans before it was first recorded by them.
+The Murrumbidgee River was known to Europeans before they first recorded it.
 In 1820 the explorer Charles Throsby informed the Governor of New South Wales that he anticipated finding "a considerable river of salt water (except at very wet seasons), called by the natives Mur-rum-big-gee".
 In the expedition journal, Throsby wrote as a marginal note: "This river or stream is called by the natives Yeal-am-bid-gie ...".
 The river he had stumbled upon was in fact the Molonglo River, Throsby reached the actual river in April 1821.

 In 1823, Brigade-Major John Ovens and Captain Mark Currie reached the upper Murrumbidgee when exploring south of Lake George.
 In 1829, Charles Sturt and his party rowed down the lower half of the Murrumbidgee River in a stoutly built, large row-boat, from Narrandera to the Murray River, and then down the Murray River to the sea.
-They then rowed back upstream, against the current, to their starting point.
+They rowed back upstream, against the current to their starting point.
 Sturt's description of their passage through the junction of the Murrumbidgee and Murray Rivers is dramatic.
-His description of wild strong currents in the Murrumbidgee—in the middle of summer (14 January 1830), when flows are declining and close to the seasonal summer/autumn minimum, are in contrast to the reduced flow seen at the junction today in mid-summer:
+His description of wild strong currents in the Murrumbidgee—in the middle of summer (14 January 1830), when flows are declining and close to the seasonal summer/autumn minimum, is in contrast to the reduced flow seen at the junction today in mid-summer:

 The men looked anxiously out ahead; for the singular change in the river had impressed on them an idea, that we were approaching its termination ...
 We were carried at a fearful rate down its gloomy and contracted banks ...
 At 3 p.m., Hopkinson called out that we were approaching a junction, and in less than a minute afterwards, we were hurried into a broad and noble river ... such was the force with which we had been shot out of the Morumbidgee, that we were carried nearly to the bank opposite its embouchure, whilst we continued to gaze in silent astonishment on the capacious channel [of the Murray River] we had entered ...